 The motorcycle features a single-channel ABS that, except for the Dominar 400, is also seen on rest of Bajaj’s product portfolio.
 Rear Lift-off Protection (RLP) accompanies the single-channel ABS.
 The yellow Bajaj Pulsar NS200 is available at the same prices as other colour options.
 Thus, the motorcycle can be purchased for INR 1.03 lakh for the non-ABS model and INR 1.12 lakh for the ABS version - (both ex-showroom Delhi prices).

-The motorcycle continues to use a 199.5 cc, SOHC, 4-valve engine with liquid cooling and fuel injection.
+The motorcycle continues to use a 199.5 cc, SOHC, 4-valve engine with liquid cooling.
 The motor churns out 23.52 PS of power at 9,500 rpm, and 18.3 Nm of torque at 8,000 rpm.
 Mated to a 6-speed gearbox, the 199.5 cc engine can push the motorcycle to a claimed top-speed of 136 kmph.
 The Pulsar NS200 employs a BS-IV engine while the BS-VI motor will arrive with the updated range in 2020.

 A 300 mm front petal disc with single-channel ABS performs the anchoring task at the front while at the rear is a 230 mm disc.
 Telescopic forks with anti-friction bushing at the front and Nitrox monoshock at the rear perform shock absorption tasks.
 The Eurogrip sourced rubber measure 100-section at the front and 130-section at the back.